fortrabbit/legal/terms.md

 # General terms of fortrabbit

-last amended on November 21th, 2016
+last reviewed on November 21th, 2016